numpy/numpy/doc/source/user/building.rst

   in NumPy since they have bugs that cause wrong output under easily reproducible conditions.
-If the vendor fixes those bugs, the library could be reinstated, but until then users compiling for themselves should use another linear library or use the built-in (but slower) default, see the next section.
+If the vendor fixes those bugs, the library could be reinstated, but until then users compiling for themselves should use another linear algebra library or use the built-in (but slower) default, see the next section.

 Disabling ATLAS and other accelerated libraries